dushyant6/FaceSwap/README.md

 Add the .dat file to the root directory (where wrapper.py is placed)
 2. Run wrapper.py to implement the classical face swap techniques - Delaunay Triangulation and Thin Plate Spline.
 The output videos can be found in the Output directory
 3. Run Phase2.py to implement the PRNet network

+This project was completed in collaboration with [Keshubh Sharma](https://github.com/skeshubh)